mattpap/masters-thesis/sphinx/src/groebner.rst

 for which a |groebner| basis with respect to lexicographic ordering can't be computed in a *reasonable* time in SymPy.
 However, if we switch to graded lexicographic ordering of monomials, SymPy requires less than a second to construct the basis.
-For comparison, Mathematica can compute both bases at glance.
+For comparison, Mathematica can compute both bases at glance (see [Mathematica2009internal]_ for a description of its implementation of Buchberger algorithm).

 However, as the examples showed us, there is often a lot of *structure* in the |groebner| bases found in practical applications, so many non--trivial and interesting |groebner| bases are relatively simple